JoelRLL19/mms142-groupI-2023/README.md

 <h1>Introduction</h1>
 <p>Imagine if a tiny device had the power to revolutionize our understanding, like a magical wand that opens gateways to an entirely different realm.
 And what if we told you that there's a possibility that this innovative potential is already within your grasp—right in the palm of your hand, concealed in your phone.</p>
 <p>With that, this research by Group I underscores AR's transformative potential in seamlessly integrating digital enhancements into real-world environments, reshaping perceptions and capabilities.
 However, alongside its vast promise, this research underscores concerns regarding health, safety, and uncertainties regarding widespread adoption and profitability.
-Ultimately, this research will also discussed how Augmented Reality stands as a disruptive force, offering innovative possibilities while necessitating careful consideration and strategic approaches for sustainable integration and evolution in various sectors.</p>
+Ultimately, this research will also discuss how Augmented Reality stands as a disruptive force, offering innovative possibilities while necessitating careful consideration and strategic approaches for sustainable integration and evolution in various sectors.</p>
 <h3>Table of Contents:</h3>
 <p>1.
 What is Augmented Reality?</p>
 <p>2.
 The Difference Between Augmented Reality and Virtual Reality</p>